 Columns 5, 8, 11 and 14 include indicators of proximate non-visible wind farms, and tell us more about the specific visibility impacts of wind farms, as distinct from other costs and benefits associated with their operation.
-The point estimates within the 2km band are similar to those for visible-operational turbines, but statistically insignificant given the small share of postcodes with non-visible wind farms within 2km (5% from Table 2).
+The point estimates within the 2km band are similar to those for visible-operational turbines, but statistically insignificant, given that the small share of postcodes with non-visible wind farms within 2km (5% from Table 2).
+In part, the coefficient on non-visible wind farms within 2km may be picking up impacts on the few sales much closer to wind farms, where turbines are not visible but noise may be an issue (the estimates later on in Table 6 present the impacts in distance bands to address this issue).
 Further out, a more interesting pattern emerges.
 Within 4km (where wind farms are hidden for 18% of postcodes) there is no effect on prices from non-visible operational turbines, while visible wind farms reduce prices by 2.4%.
 This comparison suggests that the negative effects from visible-operational turbines are specifically attributable to visibility.
 Within 8km, there are signs of some up-lift of around 1.6% for prices in postcodes where wind farms become operational, but are hidden, and the effect of visible turbines falls to zero.
 Given there was no detectable effect from non-visible wind farms within 4km, the uplift in prices is evidently within the 4-8km band (as shown in subsequent results).
 There are a number of possible interpretations of this price premium.
 Firstly there could be spurious effects due to non-random placement of wind farms although it seems unlikely that this this would show up specifically for non-visible wind farms at this radius.
 Secondly, there may be benefits to home owners within the 8km radius, offset by other costs at closer distances.
 Lastly, prices may be increased by displacement of demand from neighbouring areas where the turbines are visible.
 These displacement price effects are theoretically possible if buyers in these rural housing markets are relatively constrained in their choices (e.g. by family, jobs, search costs, other local amenities) and willing to pay more for housing in these localities without wind farm visibility rather than seek alternative housing in completely different non-wind farm locations.
 It is not possible to distinguish between these second and third hypotheses, but either way, the results for non-visible wind farms are reassuring in showing that the negative impacts from visible wind farms do not arise from a spurious association between price trends and the timing and location of wind farm development.
 Again, overall within the 14km, the regressions indicate no positive or negative effects associated with the timing of wind farm operations in the general local area.

 All this evidence suggests that the estimated price reductions in postcodes where wind farms are visible are causally attributable to wind farm visibility.
-Later results will provide more detail on the pattern of distance decay of the wind farm price effects, and present some more formal differencein-difference-in-difference estimates of the visibility impacts.
+Later results will provide more detail on the pattern of distance decay of the wind farm price effects, and present some more formal difference-in-difference-in-difference estimates of the visibility impacts.